 If your course starts at the beginning of Michaelmas term, you would normally matriculate at the end of the first week of that term.

-If you miss this ceremony, or if your course starts at a different time, there are ceremonies at the end of each Michaelmas term and at the end of each Hilary and Trinity term.
+If your course starts at a different time, there are ceremonies at the end of each Michaelmas term and at the end of each Hilary and Trinity term.
 You must matriculate within two terms after the term of which you are provisionally matriculated, be that in attendance at a ceremony or in absentia.
 If you have any questions about matriculation, contact your college.

 What should I wear to matriculate?